SmogDr/edar_coursebook/docs/11-model.md

 - Develop and fit linear models to continuous, bi-variate data
 - Evaluate the assumptions of linear regression with visual diagnostics
 - Apply transformation techniques to meet linear model assumptions
-- Describe the process of parameter estimation using ordinary and weighted least squares
+- Describe the process of parameter estimation using ordinary least squares
-- Estimate probability density functions for univariate distributions

 ## Process Modeling
 Figure \@ref(fig:model-1) below provides a general process diagram for modeling ([adapted from the NIST Handbook on Statistics](https://www.itl.nist.gov/div898/handbook/pmd/section4/pmd41.htm){target="_blank"});